tchoi8/handmadecomputer/Binary/readme.md

 [Video]([Video](https://vimeo.com/136769465)

-This version of 1 Bit Computer is made of NAND Logic gates.
+This version of **1 Bit Computer** is made of NAND logic gates.
 ![](https://farm6.staticflickr.com/5667/20256616333_9961ff1b9b_b.jpg =600x)

-NAND logic is a short name of Not AND gate.
-A and B are inputs which can be either Zero or One, and Y is the output of the logic.
-In the Van Diagram, every shape is colored except the part that's intersecting.
-This means that result is all true except when both inputs are true.
+NAND logic is a short name for **not** AND gate.
+A and B are inputs which can be either zero or one, and Y is the logical output.
+In the Van Diagram, every shape is colored except the intersecting region.
+This means the result is true for every input configuration **except** when both inputs are true.

 ![](https://farm1.staticflickr.com/768/20256748743_ee1b9d967b_b.jpg =600x)

-For AND Gate, if you are sharking 100 hands all at the same time, the result is true, or 1.
+For AND Gate, if you are shaking 100 hands all at the same time, the result is true, or 1.

 ![](https://farm4.staticflickr.com/3886/14560630744_fac16725f9_b.jpg =600x)